WlinkNET/mining_script_3dpass/README.md

 This is a simple script for automating the setup and operation of solo mining and mining pool options for 3DPass.

+## Notice before installation

+Before installation or using this script it is <b>mandatory</b> to register on the desired pool!
+Complete instruction can be found here: https://3dpass.org/mining_pool.html#join

 ## Installation

 1. Open a terminal and switch to the root user by running the command `sudo su`.